corehello/terraform_gists/README.md

 ```

-## Check what changed will be applied
+## Check what changes will be applied
 ```
 $ terraform plan
 ```